brunogarciac2/advanced-programming-titanic-game/gm_guide.md

 ### Echoes (Show to Players)

-- Echo A: Farrell boards at Queenstown (Q); a third-class ticket rustles in hand.
+- Echo A: Lurette boards at Cherbourg (C); a first-class ticket rustles in hand.
-- Echo B: Skoog boards at Southampton (S); a third-class ticket rustles in hand.
+- Echo B: In the final chaos, Fortune finds space in a lifeboat and slips into the night.
-- Echo C: In the final chaos, Fischer finds space in a lifeboat and slips into the night.
+- Echo C: Hoyt boards at Southampton (S); a first-class ticket rustles in hand.
-- Echo D: Lanterns sway as the deck tilts; Skoog steadies a stranger amid rising alarm.
+- Echo D: Kilgannon boards at Queenstown (Q); a third-class ticket rustles in hand.
-- Echo E: Nicola-Yarred boards at Cherbourg (C); a third-class ticket rustles in hand.
+- Echo E: Lanterns sway as the deck tilts; Lang steadies a stranger amid rising alarm.

 **Task:** Arrange the echoes (A–E) in correct chronological order.

 ---
 ### GM Guide

-> **Answer:** [[REVEAL_ANSWER]]Correct order: B, E, A, D, C. Boarding echoes come first and follow port order S → C → Q; post-impact echoes (tilted/helping/chaos) follow; the lifeboat escape is last.[[END_REVEAL]]
+> **Answer:** [[REVEAL_ANSWER]]Correct order: C, A, D, E, B. Boarding echoes come first and follow port order S → C → Q; post-impact echoes (tilted/helping/chaos) follow; the lifeboat escape is last.[[END_REVEAL]]
 > **Obtain:** **Temporal Coordinate Fragment 2** revealed when the order is correct.

 ---